embedded-office/canopen-stack/docs/docs/usecase/dictionary.md

 The read and write access of basic object entries is symmetrical.
 Therefore the description is reduced to read access.
 The data width of basic objects is 8bit (byte), 16bit (word) or 32bit (long).
 All widths are handled in the same way, therefore the description is reduced to 32bit (long) object entries.

-For a simple read access of a (hypothetical) 32bit object entry with an index=0x1234 and subindex=0x56, the service call is:
+For simple read access of a (hypothetical) 32bit object entry with an index=0x1234 and subindex=0x56, the service call is:

 ```c
   CODirRdLong(&demo.Dir, CO_DEV(0x1234,0x56), &value);